-To make this recipe I used Banza spaghetti.
+To make this recipe gluten free, I used Banza gluten-free chickpea spaghetti.
 I am such a Banza convert!
-I don’t maintain a gluten-free diet, but what drew me to Banza is that it’s high in protein, high in fiber, and lower in carbs than regular wheat pasta.
+(This post isn't sponsored by the way -- I just love it!)
+I don't maintain a gluten-free diet, but what drew me to Banza is that it's high in protein, high in fiber, and lower in carbs than regular wheat pasta.
 One 2-ounce serving has 23g of protein!
-The first time I tried it was to make a shrimp pasta dish, and I was hooked!
+The first time I tried it was to make this Lemon Shrimp Pasta with Kale, and I was hooked!
 The flavor and texture, while not exactly like wheat pasta, was delicious!
 It works especially well in dishes that really pack a flavor punch, like this one!

-Besides the Banza pasta, this recipe is full of flavor, crunchy vegetables, and the creaminess of peanut butter.
-To make this peanut noodle salad, you’ll need:
+Besides the Banza pasta, this peanut butter noodle salad recipe is full of flavor, crunchy vegetables, and the creaminess of peanut butter.
+To make this peanut noodle salad, you'll need:

-- Banza spaghetti made from chickpeas – my favorite gluten-free pasta!
+- Gluten-free spaghetti or linguine - my favorite gluten-free pasta is Banza!

 - creamy peanut butter - the base for the peanut sauce and the source of so much of its flavor and richness.

 - tamari - similar to soy sauce, but gluten free and with a richer flavor!

 - lime juice - gives the salad that tangy taste that makes it so good.

 - spicy brown mustard - helps to emulsify the dressing and adds some extra spice.

 - Sriracha - the best way to add a little heat.